 Other things you can try to fix the issue

-- Check your hardware: Make sure that your speakers or headphones are properly connected to your PC and turned on.
-Also, check if the volume is turned up and not muted.
+1. Make sure your speakers or headphones are connected right and turned on.
+Also, check that the volume is up and not on mute.

-It’s important to note that some audio devices may not be compatible with Windows 11 or Windows 10.
-In such cases, you may need to purchase a new device that is compatible with your operating system.
+Sometimes, the problem is that your audio device just isn’t compatible with Windows 11 or Windows 10 (likely hardware issue).
+If that’s the case, you might need to find a new device that gets along with your operating system.